Furthering your education means expanding your career. We’ll help you get there.

 Students must be enrolled in a minimum of 6 credits to be eligible for federal loans.
 For more information about interest rates and Direct loans, visit https://studentaid.gov.

-For students who do not qualify for financial aid or who need additional help financing their education, there are alternative bank loan options.
-An alternative loan is a private loan in the student’s name, which, depending on the applicant’s credit worthiness, may require a co-signer.
+For students who do not qualify for federal financial aid or who need additional assistance covering the cost of their education, alternative (private) loans offer a flexible solution.
+These loans are most often in the student’s name and, depending on creditworthiness, may require a co-signer.
 Students may borrow up to their Cost of Attendance (COA) minus any other accepted aid.
 We strongly advise students to apply for these loans at least 30 days prior to the billing due date.
 For additional information on Alternative loans you may utilize Pace University's ELM Select page to review a historical list of lender options available at http://elmselect.com

 Pace University does not endorse any particular lender.
 Be sure to read all financial terms before signing for a private loan.